 MIS-C also has similarities to toxic shock syndrome, which is a bacterial disorder.

 Toxic shock syndrome is a rare, life-threatening complication of certain bacterial infections, according to the Mayo Clinic.
 Some of the symptoms are redness of the eyes, mouth and throat; high fever; low blood pressure; vomiting or diarrhea; and rash.
 The death rate for toxic shock syndrome is less than 5%.

 It’s unclear how the novel coronavirus might be connected to Kawasaki disease or toxic shock syndrome.

 ‘If your kid is sick, call your doctor’

-For parents who might be worried about pediatric multisystem inflammatory syndrome, Dr. Marco Zarbin gives this advice: Don’t jump to conclusions, and don’t come up with your own diagnosis.
+For parents who might be worried about multisystem inflammatory syndrome in children, Dr. Marco Zarbin gives this advice: Don’t jump to conclusions, and don’t come up with your own diagnosis.

 “Don’t try to play doctor.
 If your kid is sick, call your doctor.
 Let the doctor guide you on what steps to take,” says Zarbin, chair of the Institute of Ophthalmology and Visual Science at Rutgers New Jersey Medical School.

-Zarbin says that based solely on redness of the eyes, a parent shouldn’t conclude that their child is infected by the novel coronavirus, which causes COVID-19 disease, or has any other illness.
+Zarbin says that based solely on redness of the eyes, a parent shouldn’t conclude that their child has COVID-19 disease or any other illness.

 “It’s not like playing a game of bingo where somebody calls a number and if you got that number, you win.
 Very rarely does medicine work that way,” he says.